-We've rounded up more than a dozen of our favorite autumn day trips from Philly, some a few minutes and some a couple of hours from Center City.
-Either way, they are sure to be great additions to our guide to fall fun in Philly.
+We've rounded up more than a dozen of our favorite fall day trips from Philly, some a few minutes and some a couple of hours from Center City.
+Either way, these fall getaways are sure to be great additions to our guide to fall fun in Philly.
+For more ideas to fill your fall days as a family, check out our 50 Fun Fall Activities in Philly.

 1. Say Hello to a Scarecrow

-Morris Arboretum in Philly welcomes “Harvest Trains,” from September 6 to October 11 with miniature trains carrying bountiful food supplies from the season’s harvest.
-The Scarecrow Design Contest & Walk is on display from October 2 to 31 with the theme of “heroes”; visitors can vote online for their favorite.
+Morris Arboretum in Philly welcomes “Harvest Trains” from September 2 to October 10 with miniature trains carrying bountiful food supplies from the season’s harvest.
+The Scarecrow Design Contest & Walk is on display from October 1 to 31 with the theme of “Spooky Ar-BOO-retum”; visitors can vote online for their favorite.
 Feeling crafty?
-Register by September 23 to participate in the contest (arboretum supplies a scarecrow frame, straw, burlap, and twine for registrants).
+Register by September 22 to participate in the contest (arboretum supplies a scarecrow frame, straw, burlap, and twine for registrants).
 All of this autumnal fun is in addition to Morris Arboretum’s staple tree adventures, stickwork exhibit, and more.

 See how many of the 270 sculptures you can spot during a fall visit to Grounds for Sculpture.
 Photo by David Howarth